 Arts-enhanced health education

-Clinical students have much to learn that is often beyond the scope of conventional health professions' education, particularly in the areas of critical thinking, managing uncertainty, effective verbal and non-verbal communication, responding to pain and suffering, acting with cultural competence, promoting health and leading change.
+Clinical students have much to learn that is often beyond the scope of conventional health professions' education, particularly in the areas of critical thinking, managing uncertainty, effective verbal and non-verbal communication, responding to pain, acting with cultural competence, promoting health and leading change.

 There is a growing evidence base to suggest that arts based learning can help students develop these skills - skills that will be required in order to both negotiate and thrive within the complex clinical environment.